Ritika821/Indian-Suicide-Excel-Data-Analysis/README.md

 ## Conclusion :

 Suicide is a complex and multifaceted issue in India, shaped by a variety of socio-economic, psychological, and cultural factors.
 High levels of stress due to unemployment, academic pressure, family conflicts, mental health disorders, financial instability, and the stigma around seeking psychological help contribute to the country's suicide rates.
 Vulnerable groups include farmers, students, and young people, particularly those experiencing social isolation or pressure.
 Through the help of this report we can analyse that day by day the suicide rate is increasing as the human pressure and responsibilities is increasing.
-We found that the person with less or lack of resources are the highest amoung the suiciders, the youngsters with lots of pressure due to competitions, eductaion problem, resources, relationships etc. are also have top level in suicide rate and the married perosn who have huge number of responsibilities and family problem are the top members among the suicide victim.
-This report will help us to prevent the suicide problem from our close ones by focusing upon the toppest section of the victims.
+We found that the person with less or lack of resources are the highest among the self-killers, the youngsters with lots of pressure due to competitions, education problem, resources, relationships etc. are also have top level in suicide rate and the married person who have huge number of responsibilities and family problem are the top members among the suicide victim.
+This report will help us to prevent the suicide problem from our close ones by focusing upon the top section of the victims.
 Through this we can be able to reduce the rate of Suicide in India.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------